wef216/wef216.github.io/_pages/about.md

 Welcome!
 I am a post-doctoral researcher in [Wang Lab](https://www.med.upenn.edu/wanglab/) in Perelman School of Medicine at the University of Pennsylvania since June 2020.
 I got his Ph.D degree in Economics from Lehigh University in 2020.
-I was advisored by Professor [Shin-Yi Chou](https://scholar.google.com/citations?user=LqsHmsQAAAAJ&hl=en) at Lehigh University and Professor [Li-San Wang](http://edison.pcbi.upenn.edu/~lswang/) at the University of Pennsylvania.
+I am advisored by Professor [Shin-Yi Chou](https://scholar.google.com/citations?user=LqsHmsQAAAAJ&hl=en) from Lehigh University and Professor [Li-San Wang](http://edison.pcbi.upenn.edu/~lswang/) from the University of Pennsylvania.

 <u> I will be on the job market and attend the 2022 AEA meeting. </u>